Manuel Alberti

-Manuel Máximiliano Alberti (28 May 1763 – 31 January 1811) was an Argentine priest from Buenos Aires when the city was part of the Viceroyalty of the Río de la Plata.
+Manuel Maximiliano Alberti (28 May 1763 – 31 January 1811) was an Argentine priest from Buenos Aires when the city was part of the Viceroyalty of the Río de la Plata.
 He had a curacy at Maldonado, Uruguay during the British invasions of the River Plate, and returned to Buenos Aires in time to take part in the May Revolution of 1810.
 He was chosen as one of the seven members of the Primera Junta, considered the first national government of Argentina.
-He supported most of the proposals of Mariano Moreno and worked at the Gazeta de Buenos Ayres newspaper.
-The internal disputes of the Junta had a negative effect on his health, and he died of a heart attack in 1811.
+Alberti supported most of the proposals of Mariano Moreno and worked at the Gazeta de Buenos Ayres newspaper.
+Internal disputes among Junta members had a negative effect on Alberti's health, and he died of a heart attack in 1811.